avelinoschz/fifo-sns-sqs/README.md

 # FIFO-SNS-SQS

-A local FIFO SQS simulator using AWS SDK and LocalStack.
+A FIFO SNS + SQS consumer using AWS SDK and LocalStack.
+An updated version interacting with an AWS instance.

-This project sends and consumes messages to a FIFO SNS and SQS with support for multiple message groups and concurrent consumers.
-Useful for testing message ordering and consumer behavior in a FIFO topic and queue setup.
+This project demonstrates sending and consuming messages using FIFO SNS topics and SQS queues with support for multiple message groups and concurrent consumers.
+It's useful for testing message ordering and consumer behavior in a FIFO topic and queue setup.

-## Architecture SNS → SQS
+## Architecture: SNS → SQS

-This project uses an SNS FIFO topic as the entry point for messages.
-Instead of publishing directly to the SQS FIFO queue, the producer sends messages to the SNS FIFO topic.
-The topic is subscribed to the queue.
+This project implements a fan-out architecture where an SNS FIFO topic serves as the entry point for messages.
+Instead of publishing directly to the SQS FIFO queue, the producer sends messages to the SNS FIFO topic, which is subscribed to the queue.

-This simulates a more realistic architecture for distributed systems, where publishers communicate through a centralized messaging hub.
-FIFO behavior is still preserved thanks to the use of `MessageGroupId` and FIFO-compatible components.
+This approach simulates a more realistic architecture for distributed systems, where publishers communicate through a centralized messaging hub.
+Despite this additional layer, FIFO behavior (First-In-First-Out) is still preserved thanks to the use of `MessageGroupId` and FIFO-compatible components.

 ## Goal

-Understand the parallelization capabilities of FIFO SQS.
+The primary goal of this project is to understand and demonstrate the parallelization capabilities of FIFO SQS and how message groups affect processing.

-## Characteristics of a FIFO topic & queue
+## Key Characteristics of FIFO Topics & Queues

-FIFO guarantees message ordering, and has the feature to manage messages by MessageGroupId.
+FIFO queues guarantee message ordering and provide the ability to manage messages by MessageGroupId.
+Key points to understand:

+- Messages with the same MessageGroupId are processed in strict order
+- Messages with different MessageGroupIds can be processed in parallel
-The MessageGroupId needs to be assigned per message, is not a configuration on the producer or consumer level.
+- MessageGroupId is assigned at the message level, not at the producer or consumer level
+- Only one consumer can process messages from a specific MessageGroupId at a time

-For more information on the SQS delivery logic here is the [documentation](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/FIFO-queues-understanding-logic.html).
+For more details on the SQS delivery logic, refer to the [AWS documentation](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/FIFO-queues-understanding-logic.html).

 ## How to Run

 1. Install [LocalStack](https://docs.localstack.cloud/get-started/)

 2. Create the FIFO queue:

     ```zsh
     aws --endpoint-url=http://localhost:4566 --region=us-east-1 --no-sign-request --no-paginate \
     sqs create-queue \
         --queue-name demo-queue.fifo --attributes FifoQueue=true,ContentBasedDeduplication=true
     ```

 3. Create the FIFO SNS topic:

     ```zsh
     aws --endpoint-url=http://localhost:4566 --region=us-east-1 --no-sign-request --no-paginate \
     sns create-topic \
         --name demo-topic.fifo --attributes FifoTopic=true,ContentBasedDeduplication=true
     ```

 4. Subscribe the SQS queue to the SNS topic:

     ```zsh
     aws --endpoint-url=http://localhost:4566 --region=us-east-1 --no-sign-request --no-paginate \
     sns subscribe \
         --topic-arn arn:aws:sns:us-east-1:000000000000:demo-topic.fifo \
         --protocol sqs \
         --notification-endpoint arn:aws:sqs:us-east-1:000000000000:demo-queue.fifo \
         --attributes '{"RawMessageDelivery":"true"}'
     ```

 5. Run the Go app with the producer and consumers:

     ```zsh
     go run main.go
     ```

-## Test Scenarios: Localstack
+## Test Scenarios: LocalStack

+The following scenarios demonstrate different configurations of message groups and consumers to show how FIFO queues handle concurrent processing.

-### Scenario 1: Group specific consumers.
-One Consumer Per Group
+### Scenario 1: Group-specific Consumers - One Consumer Per Group

-In this scenario, we use 3 different message group ids, with one consumer assigned to each group.
+In this scenario, we assign three different message group IDs, with one dedicated consumer for each group.

-**Expected Behavior**: Messages should be processed in parallel, with strict ordering within each group.
+**Expected Behavior**: Messages should be processed in parallel across groups, with strict ordering maintained within each individual group.

 **Result**: